Maroubra to Coogee

 High tide route

-While the low tide route skirts the coastline, this diversion is only a couple of blocks and you can take a look at some of the nice houses that are popping up along this route.
+If the tide is up it’s not worth taking the risk.
+Sure, you’ll have to leave the view behind for a bit, but its only a couple of blocksWhile the low tide route skirts the coastline, this diversion is only a couple of blocks and you can take a look at some of the nice houses that are popping up along this route.

 Instead of taking the stairs down to the water, continue on Marine Pde then turn left into Lurline and right into Mermaid Avenue.
 Continue along this road until you come to Malabar Rd (a bit of noisy traffic here), and turn right.

-Continue down to Cuzco St as for the low tide route
+Continue down to Cuzco St as for the low tide route.

 Cuzco St to Trenerry Reserve

+At the end of Cuzco St there is a short alleyway (with stairs) leading down to Bunya St and back onto the coastal pathway.
 The Ivo Rowe Rockpool, another, slightly larger cutout in the rocks, is accessible via a set of stairs here if you want to take a look.

 A pretty boardwalk section follows, with signboards revealing the history and ecology of the area.
 This section has wildflowers, mini waterfalls and wonderful views.